-For all types of projects, a preliminary search of existing OER is crucial.
-Many OER have been produced as a result of the first round of eCampusOntario's Virtual Learning Strategy in 2021-2022.
-At the very least, a search for existing OER in its Open Library should be performed and a brief summary (3-4 sentences) of the results provided in the application.
+A preliminary search of existing OER is crucial.
+Many OER have been produced with the support of eCampusOntario's since 2022.
+At the very least, a search for existing OER in its Open Library should be performed and a summary (3-4 sentences) of the results provided in the application.